-- delivering to our Corporate Secretary written revocation of your proxy; - delivering a new proxy, through the Internet, by telephone or by mail, dated after the date of the proxy being revoked; or - attending the Annual Meeting and voting in person (attendance without casting a ballot will not, by itself, constitute revocation of a proxy).
+delivering to our Corporate Secretary written revocation of your proxy;

+- delivering a new proxy, through the Internet, by telephone or by mail, dated after the date of the proxy being revoked; or - attending the Annual Meeting and voting virtually at the Annual Meeting using the virtual meeting platform (attendance without casting a ballot will not, by itself, constitute revocation of a proxy).

 If you are a beneficial owner of shares, you may submit new voting instructions by contacting your broker, bank or other holder of record.
-You may also revoke your previous voting instructions by voting in person at the Annual Meeting if you obtain a legal proxy from your broker, bank or other holder of record and present it at the Annual Meeting.